clement2987/pokerBreaks/desktop_app/readme.txt

-make sure daylight savings are being handled write function to generate report make sure state.json is being updated with every change add to this file as I remember things
+make sure daylight savings are being handled write function to generate report make sure state.json is being updated with every change find a way to create a file path to save the reports, the file path should be saved in settings.json and should be chosen by the user using the file explorer add to this file as I remember things